 Wondering which Cricut to buy?
 Let’s break down the differences between the Cricut Explore line, Cricut Joy, and Cricut Maker so you know which Cricut is best for you!

 Are you thinking about getting a Cricut or wondering which Cricut to buy for a friend or family member?
-Today I am going to explain the differences between the two Cricut machines to help you narrow down which Cricut is best for your needs.
+Today I am going to explain the differences between the three Cricut machines to help you narrow down which Cricut is best for your needs.

 Let’s talk about what each of these amazing vinyl cutting machines can do before you decide which Cricut to buy!

-What’s the Cricut Explore Family?
+What’s the Cricut Explore Air Family?